a3bd2lra7man/m7_db/README.md

 M7DB will create the database beyond you and provide a singleton database

-M7DB also provide a helper methods as createTable()
+M7DB also provide a helper methods as createTableStatement()

 #### Example